disqus/disqus-install-examples/movabletype/README.md

-# Movable Type installation examples
+# Movable Type installation instructions

 1. [Sign up to download the plugin](http://disqus.com/admin/signup/)
 2. Unpack the archive to the `/path/to/movabletype` directory inside of Movable Type.  **Important:** Maintain the directory structure of the archive.
 All extracted files should exist in: